Worm castings, or in other words… worm poop.

 It’s not an exact science, but you don’t want to go much more than that – especially in terrariums where you want to tightly control the amount of organic material that’s available to break down.

 If you already have your plants potted up and they’re not ready for a substrate refresh, you can simply sprinkle some earthworm castings on top.

-Remember, you tend to lose some soil/substrate out the drainage hole every time you water a potted plant anyway, so this way you’re just topping it back up again.
+Remember, you tend to lose some soil/substrate out of the drainage hole every time you water a potted plant anyway.
+So this way, you’re just topping it back up again.

 3. Make a Worm Tea